twilio-samples/support-phone-numbers/README.md

 - Change the Node version to 18 at the top.
 15. Click “Deploy All”, and wait for deployment.
 16. Click on index.html and in the bottom right corner click on “Copy URL” and paste it in a new browser tab.
 This will open the app.

+For most of the apps, in the results you will see data in rows, and a special character (separator) is used to divide the data.
+When you download the file, open it with an Excel tool and use text-to-columns to divide the data in separate columns based on the special character present (usually ; or | ).